ehabkost/habkost.net/habkost-net/pages/draft-cpuid.markdown

 upstream due to fears of breaking compatibility with existing software.

-The default behavior of QEMU when a feature is requested but not supported by the host is to just **print a warning but keep running**.
+The default behavior of QEMU when a feature is requested but not supported by the host is to just **disable the feature, print a warning, and keep running**.
 This means the same QEMU command line can produce different results on different hosts.
 This has consequences for live migration safety (see next section).

 The safer behavior (refusing to run the VM if a feature is missing) can be enabled by using the `-cpu ...,enforce` command line option.